-We served as bond counsel for almost $2.4 billion in State of North Carolina general obligation and limited obligation bonds since 2003 and as bond counsel for about 20 of North Carolina's 100 counties, including Mecklenburg, Gaston, Guilford and Durham.
+We have served as bond counsel for almost $3.4 billion in State of North Carolina general obligation and limited obligation bonds since 2003 and serve as bond counsel for about 20 of North Carolina's 100 counties, including Mecklenburg, Gaston and Guilford.
 We also represent municipalities, authorities and districts located throughout North Carolina.
-The senior members of our group, Ed Lucas and Gundars Aperans, have approximately 76 years of combined experience representing North Carolina governmental issuers.

 Health Care Bonds